Why MFA for Desktop Is Critical for Organizational Security

 What Is Desktop MFA?

-Desktop multi-factor authentication protects access to the endpoints themselves.
+Desktop MFA protects access to the endpoints themselves.
 Sometimes referred to as device-based MFA, it requires that users prove their identity through two or more authentication factors during workstation, server, VPN and VDI logins.
 These factors can include something they are (face or retina scan) or something they have (an authentication key or out-of-band device).
 This significantly reduces the risk of unauthorized entry to the endpoint and all the corporate assets that device is able to access.

 Note that in traditional desktop MFA, a password — and all its vulnerabilities – remains part of the authentication process.
 This approach generally requires two separate steps: entering the passcode and then authenticating separately through a one-time password (OTP) SMS or push notification.
 Passwordless desktop MFA, on the other hand, completely removes the password and shared secrets from the process and authenticates to the desktop using multiple factors in a single flow.